-With the exception of the Anne Lawrence Scholarship, Marjorie E. Simonds Award and the Italian Scholastic Award, award decisions are made on the basis of both academic merit and demonstrated financial need.
+With the exception of the Anne Lawrence Scholarship and Marjorie E. Simonds Award, award decisions are made on the basis of both academic merit and demonstrated financial need.

 The following chart outlines the maximum number of awards that may be distributed to applicants who meet the award criteria.
 If there an insufficient number of applications submitted, not all awards will be given out.

 Dr. Stanley Ho Scholarships / Dr. Sam and Dr. Doris Lau Scholarships

 These two scholarships were generously (and separately) donated by:

 - Dr. Stanley Ho, a Hong Kong businessman and noted philanthropist.

 - Dr. Doris Lau, a renowned independent financier, and former Managing Director and Senior Vice President of Nesbitt Burns Inc.; and Dr. Sam Lau, a physician.
 The scholarships are awarded to second and third year undergraduate degree students (must have completed at least 4.0 and no more than 13.5 credits by the end of the 2016 summer session).
 Preference is given to students who have never been to Hong Kong or China.